- Subject Area

 (Evening - 6 weeks)

 Have you ever wanted to try the time-honoured process of etching?
-Come and learn all about the five-hundred-year history of this fine printmaking craft, and explore how to use metal plates to print images onto paper on this short, 6 week course with us at The Manchester College.
+Come and learn all about the 500-year history of this fine printmaking craft, and explore how to use metal plates to print images onto paper on this six-week course with us at The Manchester College.

 Throughout the course, you’ll be developing your own artistic style, and learning how and when to use different etching techniques.
 You’ll also get to handle a collection of 19th and 20th century etchings, identifying artists by their work and comparing them with plates and prints created by full-time art and design students.

 You don’t need to have any previous qualifications or printmaking experience to enrol on this short course, but should ideally have some practical skills and knowledge of art & design.

 There is no formal assessment for this course, but you’ll receive informal feedback on your work from both your tutor and your fellow students, helping you to further develop your skills.
 You may have the opportunity to showcase your printed work in a small exhibition.